-Console pianos are the most common and modern model of Acrosonic pianos used today.
-They are sometimes called apartment-sized pianos.
+Console pianos are the most common and modern model of Acrosonic pianos used today, calling them sometimes apartment-sized pianos.
 This variant has the same amount of keys as the spinet model, but they’re longer and bigger.
 They sit around 44” high and can fit in most homes and apartments.

 Prospective pianists with slightly larger hands can also play the piano with ease because of the larger key size.
 Lower price and cost-efficient design are also an improvement over the spinet models.
 As a result, any experienced professionals or ambitious amateurs can tune and repair their pianos easily.

 A lot of time and work was put into the presentation of this new model by Baldwin.
 Besides the increased aesthetic qualities of this new model, the cabinet can be made from one of three types of woods: Mahogany, Pecan, or dark walnut.

 The price of the Baldwin Acrosonic piano differs depending on the model.
 Blue Book of Pianos is an invaluable handbook for anyone who owns or planning to buy a piano.
 According to Blue Book of Pianos, excellent condition Acrosonic pianos are going for anywhere from $1,000 to $2,800.
 An Acrosonic Spinet from 1943 was listed in excellent condition for $2,300.